Phony (TV series)

-Phony is an upcoming comedy mystery television series from Nick Paley and Anthony King.
+Phony is an upcoming comedy mystery television series from Nick Paley.
 It is starring Connie Britton and Sam Nivola, and following a pilot episode was given a series order by Hulu in 2025.
+The series is scheduled to premiere on Hulu on October 20, 2026.

 Premise

 A teenage boy wakes up after a car accident convinced that his mother is an impostor.